 Listen before you act.

-When you transition from an independent contributor role to a leadership role, you need to make some adjustments.
+You must make some adjustments when transitioning from an independent contributor to a leadership role.
 As a contributor, the only person you have to worry about is you.
 Once you accept that leadership role, you can’t just start making decisions.
-You have a team now and, chances are, they know more about what is going on than you do.
+You have a team now, and they know more about what is going on than you do.

 The first word of advice to be successful in your new leadership role is to listen.
-Meet with your new team, both direct reports and the staff under them.
+Meet with your new team, direct reports, and the staff under them.
 Learn what their day is like, their priorities, and their challenges.
-Take the time to process that new knowledge before you start making decisions about what you do next.
+Take the time to process that new knowledge before deciding what to do next.

 Time Management and Prioritization

 Another realization you will have is you don’t have the schedule flexibility you had as an independent contributor.
 There will be multiple demands on your time now.
 With direct reports come questions, problems, and opportunities that you will need to address daily.

 So you need to create a schedule for yourself.
 The first thing to plan is 1:1s with your team to get facetime to address anything they face.
 This is their time and their agenda, not yours.
 When your team knows they have a dedicated time to speak with you on the calendar, they are less likely to interrupt you outside of emergencies.

 Next, ensure you have some open door time for people to come in and speak with you.
 As a new leader, you need to be accessible.
 It’s your best chance to know what is happening in the business.
 A great idea is to schedule time to work in an open area where people can approach and speak with you.